shimlab/NanoSplicer/README.md

     -o      output filename <default: 'NanoSplicer_out'>
 For developer only:
     -T      Number of events trimmed from scrappie model <default: 2>
-    -t      Number of bases trimmed from raw signam, the raw samples are match to basecalled bases by tombo <default :6>
+    -t      Number of bases trimmed from raw signal, the raw samples are matched to basecalled bases by tombo <default :6>
-    -F      Flanking sequence size in each side of candidate searching window <default: 20>
+    -F      Flanking sequence size on each side of candidate searching window <default: 20>
     -w      Candidate searching window size <default: 10>
     -c      Config filename <default: 'config'>